Prescription Drugs Responsible for More Deaths than Illicit Drugs

 The top categories of prescribed drugs in the United States are antibiotics, antidepressants and painkilling opioids.
 Twenty percent of American prescription patients were found to be on 5 or more concurrent medications.
 Thirteen percent of the participants reported having at least one active opioid prescription.

-In 2015, the total number of individual prescription medications filled at pharmacies was just over 4 billion.
+In 2015, the total number of individual prescription drugs filled at pharmacies was just over 4 billion.
 That’s nearly 13 prescriptions for every man, woman and child in the United States, according to the 2015 census.
 It’s little wonder that overdose deaths caused by prescription medication have taken off to such a degree.
 Approximately 21.5 million Americans, 12 years or older, have been diagnosed with a substance use disorder, with 1.9 million of them involved with prescription painkillers.
-Research has shown that approximately 4.3 million people, 12 years or older, and 2.9 million adults, 26 years or older, have used pain pills for non-medical purposes.
+Research has shown that approximately 4.3 million people, 12 years or older, and 2.9 million adults, 26 years or older, have used prescription pain relievers for non-medical purposes.

-The Hard Data
+Deaths From Prescription Drugs: The Hard Data

 “91 people die from an opioid overdose in the United States every day.”